gowithfloat/perls-xia/README.md

-# Drupal JSON API eXperience Indexing Agent
+# eXperience Indexing Agent for PERLS

 This project implements an Experience Indexing Agent (XIA).
 This XIA takes source data that provides a JSON:API input and transforms it into a P2881 JSON format.